 General information

-Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory is the location of CSIRO’s ASKAP project and a number of other innovative radio astronomy projects including the MWA, EDGES and is the site for the SKA Low telescope currently under construction.
+Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory, is the location of CSIRO’s ASKAP project and a number of other innovative radio-astronomy projects including the MWA and EDGES.
+It is also the site for the SKA Low telescope currently under construction.

-The site is approximately 370km from Murchison Support Facility in Geraldton and is centred on Boolardy Station, a pastoral grazing property.
+The site is approximately 370km from the Murchison Support Facility in Geraldton and is centred on Boolardy Station, an ex-pastoral property.
 Formerly referred to as the MRO, the site now has a dual name: Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.

-Access to the Observatory is limited in order to its maintain radio quietness, enable compliance with existing agreements, including the ILUA, and to limit the disruption to normal work being carried out at the site.
+Access to the Observatory is limited to maintain its radio quietness, enable compliance with existing agreements, including the Indigenous Land Use Agreement (ILUA), and to limit the disruption to normal work being carried out at the site.
 Please see our MRO-Boolardy Visitor Access Protocol for further information.

-All contractors, employees and visitors to the Observatory are requested to undertake cultural heritage training to ensure they understand and comply with the objectives and provisions of the ILUA .
-The training will be arranged by contacting the Site Entity.
+All contractors, employees and visitors to the Observatory are requested to undertake Cultural Heritage training to ensure they understand and comply with the objectives and provisions of the ILUA .
+The training is arranged by contacting the Site Entity.
 More information on cultural training requirements can be found in the Aboriginal Heritage Protocol.

 All activities conducted on the Observatory are to be undertaken in compliance with relevant HSE policies, procedures, plans and legislation.
 This applies to all types of work undertaken by staff, contractors, consultants, service providers, transport operators and visitors.